 Located in the heart of Edinburgh close to Waverley train station, the City Art Centre’s aim is to champion historic and contemporary Scottish visual and applied arts.

-An escalator and lift provide easy access to six floors, and the Centre also houses a great shop and café on the ground floor.
+An escalator and lift provide easy access to six floors, and the Centre also houses a great shop on the ground floor.
 Admission is normally free, although charges apply for some temporary exhibitions.
+Mimi's Bakehouse is temporarily closed but there are plenty of cafes and restaurants nearby.

 It is a richly diverse collection, ranging from civic portraiture to contemporary abstraction.
 It continues to grow, using a generous bequest left to the City in the 1960s, with a focus on acquiring contemporary work as well as filling historic gaps.